All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: The finite quotient singularity

 \begin{remark} This result was established by \cite[Proposition 3.17]{81Coxres} and \cite[Proposition~3.1]{HausenKeicher} with some computer assistance, at least up to a choice of signs in the relations and in each $\psi_{i,j}$. \end{remark}

-\begin{proof} The relations can be checked by an explicit, straightforward computation using the description of $\iota$ in Remark~\ref{rem:iota-compute}; note by symmetry that it suffices to establish the first identity for a particular choice of $i,j,k,\ell$, and the second for a particular choice of $j,k$.
+\begin{proof} The relations can be checked by an explicit computation using the description of $\iota$ from Remark~\ref{rem:iota-compute}; note by symmetry that it suffices to establish the first identity for a particular choice of distinct $i,j,k,\ell$ (the identity is trivial if any two indices are equal), and the second for a particular choice of $j \neq k$ and a particular choice of $j = k$.